 FROM THIS EPISODE

 House Democrats today unveiled two plans that would put direct, binding pressure on the White House to withdraw US troops from Iraq by the end of this year or, at the latest, by August, 2008.
 Speaker Nancy Pelosi presented her proposal at a Capitol Hill press conference, one that comes after weeks of internal Democratic wrangling.
 Meantime, a caucus of progressive Democrats put forth their own amendment which would move the troops out even faster.
 John Donnelly covers defense and foreign policy for Congressional Quarterly.

 When George Bush came into office six years ago he vowed the Southern Hemisphere would be his top foreign policy priority--but that was before September 11 and Iraq.
 Now, midway through his second term, the President has begun a week-long visit to the region, to try to woo back Latin America and boost American influence.
 One of the few concrete agreements that might come out of the trip is a deal with Brazil about ethanol production.
 However, Bush is up against some stiff political competition from radical leaders like Venezuela's Hugo Chávez, who argues the US has nothing good to offer its southern neighbors.
 Can the President overcome his widespread hemispheric unpopularity?
 Can he offset the growing influence of regional leftists like Chávez?
 Guest host Marc Cooper speaks with journalists and experts in energy, foreign policy and national security.

 Patrick McDonnell, Los Angeles Times (@mcdneville)

-Michael Shifter, VP for Policy at the Inter-American Dialogue
+Michael Shifter, Inter-American Dialogue

 Adam Isacson, Washington Office on Latin America (@adam_wola)